suffolklibraries/sljekyll/elibrary/press-reader/index.md

 **Your session will expire after 30 days.
 After 30 days, you can reactivate your account:**

 1. Press the 'Accounts' button on the bottom right of the screen and select your account
-2. Press 'Sign out' at the bottom of the screen
-3. Press 'Sign in' on the Accounts screen
+2. Press 'Library and Group', then 'Unlink Account'
-4. Repeat steps 5-9 above
+4. Repeat steps 5 and 6 above.
-5. You can now use the service again.

 ## Reading and downloading digital magazines with PressReader